stelmacm/CSE-701/README.md

 ## Explanation of Algorithm

 Regression is used for a multitude of things and is one of the most important things in todays world.
 For this reason there are so many different things one can do with regression to try and fit data better.
-One of those things is ridge regression.
-Ridge regression is used for data has lots of multicollinearity and there for is harder to predict.
-Typical dataset that ridge regression is used for is datasets that contain more factors than observations, making it difficult to interpret which are more important and should have higher coefficients.
-The use of ridge regression on such a multicollinear dataset is effective because ridge regression implements bias into the data.
-What happens is a shrinkage estimator is assigned to each coefficent to differentiate the more important coefficients.
-This is essentially a form of penalization to factors that should have less of a weight to the regression.
-The penalization parameter gives us a new equation for regression coefficients in the form of `B = (X'X + aI)^-1 X' Y`.
-The tricky part of ridge regression is selecting an appropriate alpha value.
-There is no definitive formula for solving for this parameter.
-Instead what is done is several values of alpha are computed and compared for goodness of fit by seeing which value minimizes the mean squared error.
-This essentially guessing and checking so the value is not necessarily precise nor the most accurate.
-We should recognize that the function of mean square error is convex for values of alpha.
-Knowing this, we are able to identify that there is an absolute minima which can be found.
-What happens is an alpha is selected originally and the respective mean squared error is computed.
-From there, the mean squared error of an alpha to the left and the right, by a defined stepsize, of the original alpha is computed.
-The one that is lower indicates which direction alpha should continue to head in that direction.
-This occurs while the mean sqaure error is decreasing; once it begins to increase again, the minima has occured.

 ## Implementation